K-dash/pyropust/README.md

 ## Who This Is For

-Pyrope is for Python developers who want explicit, type-safe control over error flow and data transformations, especially when bridging Python and Rust or when pipelines become hard to reason about with exceptions alone.
+Pyropust is for Python developers who want explicit, type-safe control over error flow and data transformations, especially when bridging Python and Rust or when pipelines become hard to reason about with exceptions alone.

 Common problems it helps with:
 - Making error propagation explicit and type-checked (Result/Option).